chrisbog/intro-to-git/lesson2/lesson2.md

 ### Alternative method to create branch
 Even though we showed you how to create a branch using the web site, you can also create a new branch via the command line.
 The following are examples:

 Let's first show the current branches that are located within our repository.
 When we run this command, the * represents the current selected branch.
-We see there is only one branch called master.
+We see there is only one branch called master and the ```*``` next to the branch states that we are currently in the master branch.

 ```
 $ git branch